Z3U2/web-coding-challenge-backend/README.md

         password : <userPassword>
     }

-Should respond with a successful login JSON and set the session cookie if the credentials are correct.
+Should respond with a successful login JSON and set a valid session cookie if the credentials are correct.

 ## Test :